-Faculty of Agriculture University of Merdeka Surabaya as publisher take its duties of guardianship over all publishing process and we recognize our ethical and other responsibilities
+Faculty of Agriculture Merdeka University Surabaya as publisher take its duties of guardianship over all publishing process and we recognize our ethical and other responsibilities

 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition Faculty of Agriculture University of Brawijaya or Indonesian Agronomy Association and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition Faculty of Agriculture Merdeka University Surabaya or Indonesian Agronomy Association and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 DUTIES OF AUTHORS